 I’m enjoying my garden at our new house, although I am fighting a lot of crazy bugs that I never encountered at other places, like giant hornworms and huge lubber grasshoppers.
 I’ve still managed to get some great tomatoes this year, plus peppers, beans, lettuce, cucumbers, onions, snap peas and lots of herbs.
 One crop that did really well was the sweet potatoes, which I sprouted from a potato itself and just let go pretty much wild.
 I was very happy chopping up a whole bunch of them for a meal I’m making in the slow cooker tomorrow!
 I love cooking with food from the garden.

 I’ll end this post with a few pics of my garden at the new house, where I did raised beds for the first time.
-I found the wooden garden boxes on Amazon for around $60 from a couple different places and eventually got six of them to line the driveway, which is where we get the most sun.
+I found the wooden garden boxes on Amazon for around $70 and eventually got three double boxes to line the driveway, which is where we get the most sun.
 I also added a couple of large pots filled with herbs that like to run and takeover, like mint and oregano.
 The garden boxes were easy to put together myself with just a little mallet.
 Next I’ll be buying a hand held spreader to spread grass seed on the small patch beside the garden, and add little rock path.

 So who else likes to grow their own?
 Do you have a favorite thing to grow or a good growing tip?
 Feel free to share it!

-In case anyone is interested, here’s a link to the garden beds I got on Amazon: (affiliate link)
+In case anyone is interested, here’s a link to the garden beds I got on Amazon! (affiliate link) They went together really easily and have held up great for a couple years now.